Methylestradiol: Pharmacokinetics

 Due to the presence of its C17α methyl group, methylestradiol cannot be deactivated by oxidation of the C17β hydroxyl group, resulting in improved metabolic stability and potency relative to estradiol.
 This is analogous to the case of ethinylestradiol and its C17α ethynyl group.

 Chemistry

 Methylestradiol, or 17α-methylestradiol (17α-ME), also known as 17α-methylestra-1,3,5(10)-triene-3,17β-diol, is a synthetic estrane steroid and a derivative of estradiol.
 It is specifically the derivative of estradiol with a methyl group at the C17α positions.
 Closely related steroids include ethinylestradiol (17α-ethynylestradiol) and ethylestradiol (17α-ethylestradiol).
 The C3 cyclopentyl ether of methylestradiol has been studied and shows greater oral potency than methylestradiol in animals, similarly to quinestrol (ethinylestradiol 3-cyclopentyl ether) and quinestradol (estriol 3-cyclopentyl ether).

+Synthesis

+The procedure involving organometallic addition of methyl lithium to estrone works in very high yield but not the Grignard reagent.
+The patent stated that methylestradiol has the advantage that it is orally much more active than estradiol.

 History

 Methylestradiol was first marketed, alone as Follikosid and in combination with methyltestosterone as Klimanosid, in 1955.

 Society and culture

 Generic names

 Methylestradiol has not been assigned an INN or other formal name designations.
 Its generic name in English and German is methylestradiol, in French is méthylestradiol, and in Spanish is metilestadiol.
 It is also known as 17α-methylestradiol.